harbour/core/README.md

 > NOTES:
 >
->    * you need to use native path format to your shell/OS
+>    * you need to use path format native to your shell/OS
->    * spaces in directory names are not supported
->      (you *can* use 8.3 name alias on Windows platform, though)
 >    * don't put directory names inside double quotes
 >    * use absolute paths